yanglangfei/FontDroid/README.md

 This is not the best way, but sometimes you will need to set this by code.

+You can extend the abstract classes or use the custom widget classes.

 ###### Extend Abstract Class

 All widgets has an `abstract` class version (ex: `AbstractTextView`).